-FGM, as defined by 'Keeping Children Safe in Education', encompasses all procedures involving the partial or total removal of the external female genitalia, or other harmful alterations to the female genital organs.
-It can also be referred to as 'female genital cutting', 'circumcision', or 'initiation'.
-The gravity of this act necessitates immediate action and vigilant observation by all staff members in educational settings.
+FGM, as defined by 'Keeping Children Safe in Education', encompasses all procedures involving the partial or total removal of the external female genitalia, or

 There are indicators which may suggest that a pupil has already undergone FGM, as well as precursory factors that indicate a pupil may be at risk.
 These indications are detailed in the appendices of our safeguarding policy to ensure that staff are well-informed and able to identify potential cases.